 Georgia House Speaker Pro Tem Jan Jones

 One of the most powerful Republicans in the Georgia House, the Milton lawmaker is an influential, if sometimes under-the-radar, force in every major legislative decision under the Gold Dome.
 First elected in 2002, Jones has cultivated a broad base of support across the Atlanta suburbs.
+She has applied for the role.

 Former U.S. Rep. Jack Kingston